Rasmussen's Encephalitis

 • swallowing difficulties.

-Despite these concerns, HE has less side-effects in children than in adults.
+Despite these concerns, HE has fewer side-effects in children than in adults.
 Rehabilitation is very important and should begin early in the postoperative period.
-The decision to go ahead with surgery and choosing the best time is difficult and individual to each child.
-Careful decisions should be made by the parents and young person in conjunction with a specialist epilepsy surgery service.
-Medical therapy prior to HE may be considered in two scenarios:
+The decision to proceed with surgery—and choosing the right time to do so—is complex and unique to each child.
+These choices should be made carefully by the parents and the young person, working closely with a specialist epilepsy surgery team to ensure the best possible outcome.

 • in patients with minimal or no motor deficits.